 Some of the symptoms of gallbladder disease are similar to the weird feeling you have to endure as an expectant mother.
-Nausea, bloating, vomiting, gas, acid reflux, constipation and foggy brain are common woes that both gallbladder patients and pregnant moms experience.
+Nausea, bloating, vomiting, gas, acid reflux, constipation, and foggy brain are common woes that both gallbladder patients and pregnant moms experience.
 If that’s how you’re feeling, then you may just shrug and say it’s just normal.
-However, more pronounced symptoms like pain between shoulder blades, tenderness under the right rib cage and strange looking stools clearly spell trouble.
+However, more pronounced symptoms like pain between shoulder blades, tenderness under the right rib cage, and strange-looking stools clearly spell trouble.
 If you notice any of these things beyond the first trimester or you just have a feeling that something is not right with your body, don’t take a chance.
 Consult your doctor about your gallbladder.
 Via ultrasound, you may be able to confirm whether you have a gallbladder problem or not.

 At the age of 40, a woman may have already had several pregnancies.
 Statistics also show that there is a greater possibility of weight gain or obesity as we grow older.
-As for fertility, the term does not refer to the ability to conceive, but rather to conceiving.
+As for fertility, the term does not refer to the ability to conceive, but rather to conceive.
 More pregnancies tend to increase the chances of developing gallstones.
 The basis of this assumption is the number of months spent with each successive pregnancy, with an increase in hormones.
 Elevated hormone levels during pregnancy, particularly progesterone, cause the gallbladder to function less efficiently.
 Birth control pills and medications containing estrogen also trigger the same reaction.

 Given these explanations, the risk of developing gallbladder diseases (especially gallstones) indeed comes with the baby package or during a woman’s childbearing age.
 Whether you have a gallbladder or not, these hormonal factors greatly affect the flow and quality of bile.
-Bile is the substance produced in the liver, stored in the gallbladder and released to the intestines to digest fats and help assimilate fat-soluble vitamins and minerals.
+Bile is the substance produced in the liver, stored in the gallbladder, and released to the intestines to digest fats and help assimilate fat-soluble vitamins and minerals.

 What can possibly happen?

-Since the gallbladder is closely working with the liver, the pancreas and the gastrointestinal system as a whole, any irregularities in its function can start a series of health problems.
+Since the gallbladder is closely working with the liver, the pancreas, and the gastrointestinal system as a whole, any irregularities in its function can start a series of health problems.

 First, it is possible for the gallbladder not to drain completely when needed.
-This means that we can have insufficient amount of bile for digestion.
+This means that we can have an insufficient amount of bile for digestion.
 Worse, if bile sits in the gallbladder for a long time, it may cause calcification of the gallbladder or the formation of gallstones.

 Second, abnormal gallbladder performance may encourage the formation of biliary sludge or the thickening of the bile.
-This can be aggravated by the super saturation of the bile due to excess hormones.
+This can be aggravated by the supersaturation of the bile due to excess hormones.
 This means that you may develop a higher ratio of cholesterol to bile salts.
 Over time, these bile conditions can lead to gallstones.
 It is no wonder that gallstones and pregnancy just seem to go together!

-Third possibility is that the lack of bile due to a deficiency or sludge may result in constipation since bile is a major contributor to the movement of the bowel.
+The third possibility is that the lack of bile due to a deficiency or sludge may result in constipation since bile is a major contributor to the movement of the bowel.

 Lastly, gallstones may obstruct biliary ducts.
 This can also lead to cholecystitis or the inflammation of the gallbladder.
-Gallstones in itself do not cause pain most of the time but complications like these can be very painful.
-Infections arising from the gallbladder diseases may also have an effect on the baby.
-When you are suffering from a gallbladder attack, you may find it very difficult to eat or rest, thereby depriving yourself and your baby the care and nutrition you both need.
+Gallstones in themselves do not cause pain most of the time but complications like these can be very painful.
+Infections arising from gallbladder diseases may also have an effect on the baby.
+When you are suffering from a gallbladder attack, you may find it very difficult to eat or rest, thereby depriving yourself and your baby of the care and nutrition you both need.